HacKanCuBa/blake2signer/README.md

 print(unsigned)  # {'points': [1, 2, 3.4]}
 ```

-`Blake2SerializerSigner` is quite flexible and can receive custom serializer, compressor or encoder.
+`Blake2SerializerSigner` is quite flexible and can receive a custom serializer, compressor or encoder.
 You could i.e. create a custom base62 encoder simply inheriting from `EncoderInterface`, or a custom bzip compressor inheriting from `CompressorInterface`.
 You don't need to handle or worry about exceptions: those are caught by the caller class.

 On the other hand you can create your own *SerializerSigner* using provided `Blake2SerializerSignerBase` and/or any of the mixins: `SerializerMixin`, `CompressorMixin`, `EncoderMixin` or even creating your own mixin inheriting from `Mixin`.
+Note that this would be rather advanced, and you should think if this is what you really need to do.

 ```python
 """Custom serializer signer class example."""